andrewacashner/hearingfaithms/chapters/chapter-3.md

 of the opening G chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
-Moving in the same rhythm, following the natural accents of the poetry, the voices declaimed these words like a solemn choral recitative:
+Moving in the same rhythm, following the natural accents of the poetry, the voices declaimed these words like a solemn choral recitative (music example `ref:music:Padilla-Voces-opening`).

 > Voices of the chapel choir,\
 > keep count with what is sung,\